Get Started On Your Application for Graduate Admission

 - Statement must include the name of the account holder and currency, clearly indicated in English

-- If the family name (surname) of the account holder on the financial statement is different from your own, you will need to provide a letter written in English from that individual stating his or her relationship to you and intention to financially support your education
+- If the financial sponsor is not you or your parent, you will need to provide a letter written in English from that individual stating his or her relationship to you and intention to financially support your education

 - An Affidavit of Support cannot be used in place of a bank statement.
 If you need assistance translating your documents into English, we recommend finding a translator through the American Translators Association: https://www.atanet.org/directory/